-- Removed Products List (RPL) Process Document (PDF, June 2014) – If your product has been removed from the APL, review this document for the procedures.
+- Removed Products List (RPL) Process Document (PDF, April 2022) – If your product has been removed from the APL, review this document for the procedures.

-Personal Identity Verification (PIV) Credentials
+Personal Identity Verification Credentials

-- Annual PIV Credential Issuer (PCI) Testing Application Form (MS Word, October 2014) – If you are an agency or organization applying for your annual Audit for Federal Public Key Infrastructure (FPKI), submit this form to email@example.com with available dates and times to visit the GSA testing labs.
+- Annual PIV Credential Issuer (PCI) Testing Application Form (PDF, February 2020) – If you are an agency or organization applying for your Annual Review Audit for the Federal Public Key Infrastructure (FPKI), submit this form to fips201ep at gsa.gov; two testing options are available:

-Derived PIV (D-PIV) Credentials
+Derived PIV Credentials

-- Perform a NIST SP 800-79 assessment and receive an Authority To Operate (ATO).
+- Perform a NIST SP 800-79 assessment and receive an Authority To Operate (ATO)

-- Work with your Shared Service Provider (SSP) to obtain D-PIV Object Identifiers (OIDs).
+- Work with your Shared Service Provider (SSP) to obtain D-PIV Object Identifiers (OIDs)

 Upon successful completion of DPCI testing, the agency or organization will be granted approval to issue D-PIV credentials.

 Physical Access Control System